PaulHex6/CrewAI-Youtube-AI-Agents/README.md

-# ▶️ Podcast Summarizer Agents
+# ▶️ Video Fact Finder

 This project analyzes a YouTube video podcast and provides a summarized version of the content.
 Simply input the YouTube URL, and the CrewAI agents handles the rest.